NORTH LAKESHORE CHORUS: PEOPLE

-Michael Korn, the producer of ‘Till the Boys Come Home, grew up near St. Albans, Herts, England in the 1960s and came to Canada with his parents in 1975.
+Michael Korn, the Producer and founder of the North Lakeshore Chorus, grew up near St. Albans, Herts, England in the 1960s and came to Canada with his parents in 1975.
 His father was a German Holocaust survivor and his mother survived the Allied bombing of Cologne, Germany in the Second World War.
 Both grandfathers fought in the Imperial Germany Army in the Great War—although his Jewish grandfather served in the British Army for eight years in the Second World War.
 Michael’s love of choral music lead to opportunities to sing with Scarborough Choral Society and the Toronto Mendelssohn Choir.
 He was a founding member of the Bel Canto Singers in 1993 and currently serves as their president.

 Claire Shragge, Associate Producer

 Having grown up in Saskatchewan before moving to Toronto, Claire came to producing concerts in a very roundabout way!
-She earned a science degree at McMaster University and then worked as a computer programmer at IBM in Toronto.
-She also taught programming and computer applications at IBM and later at St. Lawrence College, after a move to Kingston with her husband, Peter, in 1974.
+She earned a science degree at McMaster University, worked as a computer programmer at IBM in Toronto and taught programming and computer applications at IBM and later at St. Lawrence College, after a move to Kingston with her husband, Peter, in 1974.
 They are very proud of their two sons.

-Now retired, Claire enjoys singing, which she professes she has done for as long as she can remember, playing bridge, ballroom dancing, theatre and spending time with her two grandsons.
+Now retired, Claire enjoys singing, which she professes she has done for as long as she can remember, playing bridge, theatre and spending time with her two grandsons.
 A dedicated member of the Kingston Choral Society (KCS) for over 30 years, it was in her capacity as President that she first met producer, Michael Korn, in the spring of 2012.
-Since then she has provided countless hours creating spreadsheets and Word documents, drafting and sending out e-mails, liaising with tour companies and choristers and acting as a sounding board for the producer.
-In addition to singing with the Kingston Choral Society and the North Lakeshore Chorus, she is also a member of the Kingston Senior Choristers and gives concerts at retirement homes around Kingston.
+As Associate Producer of NLSC, she has spent many hours creating spreadsheets and Word documents, drafting and sending out e-mails, liaising with tour companies and choristers and acting as a sounding board for the producer.
+In addition to singing with the Kingston Choral Society and the North Lakeshore Chorus, she is also a member of the Kingston Senior Choristers.

 Ian Juby, Conductor

-Jacqueline Mokrzewski has been behind the piano since the age of three.
+Jacqueline has been behind the pinao since the age of three.
 When she was eight she competed in the Milosz Magin International Piano Competition and finished in the top ten of an 8-12 age group.
-Jacqueline began studying with Dr. Douglas Humphreys of the Eastman School of Music at age nine, and in 2003 she competed in the New York Music Teachers Association Piano Competition where she received 1st prize.
+Jacqueline began studying with Dr. Douglas Humphreys of the Eastman School of Music at age nine, and in 2013, she competed in the New York Music Teachers Association Piano Competition where she received 1st prize.

-Likewise, Jacqueline is an avid accompanist and has had the honour to perform with the Bel Canto Singers, Hart House Chorus, and both LDCSS and CCHS concert and chamber choirs.
-In addition to this, Jacqueline has been involved with various organizations including Habitat for Humanity, the Consulate General of the Republic of Poland, the Polish Women’s Association, PISK, and Quo Vadis, an association for young leaders.
+Jacqueline is an avid accompanist, has earned her ARCT, and has had the honour to perform with the Bel Canto Singers, Hart House Chorus, and both the LDCSS and CCHS concert and chamber choirs.
+In addition, Jacqueline has been involved with various organizations including Habitat for Humanity, the Consulate General of the Republic of Poland, the Polish Women’s Association, PISK, and Quo Vadis, an association for young leaders.

 In 2011, Jacqueline competed in the UTSO concerto competition where she performed Liszt’s E flat major Piano Concerto and won the opportunity to perform this concerto with the UTSO.
-Currently, Jacqueline is studying with Professor Marietta Orlov and will begin her Masters in Piano Performance at the University of Toronto’s Faculty of Music in the fall of 2014.
+She recently achieved a Master’s in Piano Performance at the University of Toronto under the tutelage of Professor Marietta Orlov.